al2wang/MSTS-TSW-Projects/CR_DF11G/README.md

 Build
 In order to build BlueMap you simply need to run the ./gradlew clean build command in BlueMap's root directory.
 You can find the compiled JAR files in ./build/release.

-Issues / Suggestions
+## Issues / Suggestions
-You found a bug, have another issue or a suggestion?
+Do you ever find a bug, have another issue or a suggestion?
 Please create an issue here!

-Contributing
+## Contributing
 You are welcome to contribute!
 Just create a pull request with your changes :)

 If you want to have your changes merged, make sure they are complete, documented and well tested!